 Foundation for Contemporary Arts Emergency Grants

-The Foundation for Contemporary Arts has created a temporary fund to meet the needs of artists who have been impacted by the economic fallout from postponed or canceled performances and exhibitions.
-Each grant will fund $1,500 to an artist in need.
+The Foundation for Contemporary Arts has Emergency Grants to meet the needs of artists.
 To learn more, visit their website.

 National Endowment for the Arts

 National Endowment for the Arts has created a comprehensive resource list for a variety of different makers.
 Visit this link to learn more.
 View their Challenge America initiative to offer support to small arts organizations for underserved populations and their Grants for Arts Projects page to find information on funding as a response to celebrate creativity and cultural heritage.

 South Arts is offering Professional Development & Artistic Planning Grants of up to $1,000 to support Southern presenters, programmers, or curators.
 In addition, they are also offering Express Grants of up to $2,000 for touring artists to visit rural communities.
 Visit this link to learn more about Professional Development & Artistic Planning Grants, and this link for Express Grants.